-Across Colorado, many communities, governmental and educational facilities are choosing woody biomass as an energy source as it becomes an increasingly attractive renewable and carbon neutral resource.
+Across Colorado, many communities, governmental and educational facilities are choosing woody biomass as an energy source as it becomes an increasingly attractive renewable and climate-conscious resource.

-To learn more about Colorado communities that are using wood for energy, be sure to check out our Where Wood Works: Harnessing the Energy of Woody Biomass in Colorado (5 MB PDF) publication.
+To learn more about Colorado communities that are using wood for energy, check out our Where Wood Works: Harnessing the Energy of Woody Biomass in Colorado (5 MB PDF) publication.

 |Boulder County||3.3 MMBtu/hr wood chip boiler|